contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 4. If node has no parent, we are done
 ```

-Statements 2-4 are used for finding next nodes in postorder iteration.
+Statements 2-4 are used for finding next nodes in post-order iteration.
 Statement 3 and statement 4 are the same in as much as every node has a parent; it just may be that the parent is NULL.
 The otherwise element of statement 2 also returns the parent.
 The first part of statement 2 is the only case where something other than the parent is returned.
-Given this, we can state the following about find next nodes in postorder iteration.
+Given this, we can state the following about finding the next node in post-order iteration.

 ```
 If node's parent is not NULL and the node is a left child of its parent and